 - Side effects of medication

-- Poor parenting skills for those of you that have young children
+- Poor parenting skills for those of you who have young children

-Yet there are certain conditions that make staying calm and anger-free more challenging.
+Yet certain conditions make staying calm and anger-free more challenging.

 An imbalanced life that naturally contains large amounts of stress is just such a situation.